 Unlike over-the-counter or mail-order appliances you may have seen advertised on television, these are scientifically tested for their effectiveness in snoring treatment and often very similar to those used for sleep apnea treatment.

-If you would like to learn more about snoring treatment and how it can improve your health, happiness, and overall quality of life, please contact Dr. Roger Roubal in Omaha today.
+If you would like to learn more about snoring treatment and how it can improve your health, happiness, and overall quality of life, please call Dr. Roger Roubal in Omaha at (402) 493-4175 today.